Recovery Focus is governed by a Board of Directors that includes Executive and Non Executive Directors.

 Our Board has a wealth of experience from local and national government, a variety of public and private sector organisations, as well as leading influencers in the fields of mental health and substance use.
 They work with the Group Leadership Team to create our vision and key strategies to help drive forward and deliver our objectives and improve lives.

-Helen was appointed as Recovery Focus Chair in 2016.
+Carolyn was appointed as Recovery Focus Chair in 2023.

 Kapil trained as a Psychiatrist in London and East of England and is a Fellow of the Royal College of Psychiatrists.

 He attained a Masters in Healthcare Leadership from University of Birmingham and was awarded the Elizabeth Garrett Anderson award for Senior Healthcare Leadership by NHS Leadership Academy.

 Kapil has over 17 years experience of working with people with mental illness and substance misuse.
 He is a practising clinician and works as a Consultant Psychiatrist with a large adult community mental health team.